 Depending on the type of triPOS terminal you use in your store, there are two ways to capture customer signatures when processing a sale.
 Keep reading below to learn how to capture On-Screen Signatures and On-Receipt Signatures.

 On-Screen Signature Capture

-On-screen signature capture is supported by both your Verifone MX 915/925 and Ingenico ISC 250/480 terminals.
+On-screen signature capture is supported by both the Verifone MX 915/925 and Ingenico ISC 250/480 terminals.

-When processing a sale, once the payment amount has been sent to the terminal, your customer will be asked to sign on the terminal with the attached stylus pen.
+Once the payment amount has been sent to the terminal when processing a sale, your customer will be asked to sign on the terminal with the attached stylus pen.

 Once the signature is captured, it will be displayed on your Vend screen (see below).
 This will allow you to accept/decline the payment based on the matching the signature on screen to the signature from the back of your customer's credit card.

 If the signature provided does not match the back of your customer's credit card, depending on your store policy, you can Decline the payment.
 Vend will then reverse the transaction to make sure money is not taken.